The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Taylor Measures and Differential Equations

 for all $n\in B\in \mathcal{B}(\mathbb{N}).$ Then the general solution is given by Theorem \ref{SolODEsThm} (keeping $t$ fixed), with $\mathbf{a}(t,x)$ free of $x$ (a constant sequence that depends on $t$).
 The variable $t$ is thought of as time, while $x$ is treated as indicating a spatial location (in 1-d when $\mathbb{M}=\Re $ and in 2-d when $\mathbb{M}=\mathbb{C}$).

-\item Partial Differential Equations wrt time: In view of the latter space-time MTMF, we make a modification to the function $h$ and look for the solution to the partial differential equation (PDE)
+\item Partial Differential Equations with respect to time: In view of the latter space-time MTMF, we make a modification to the function $h$ and look for the solution to the partial differential equation (PDE)

 Then the general solution is given once again by Theorem \ref{SolODEsThm}, with $h_{n}$ in the previous example replaced by $\frac{dh_{n}}{dt}$. \end{enumerate} \end{example}